 This article describes how to install LibreOffice 4.2 on Debian-based / Ubuntu-based Linux distributions, such as Linux Mint, Xubuntu, Kubuntu, Debian and Ubuntu.
 This installation method is based on the official .deb packages.

 LibreOffice 4.3 is scheduled to be released on July 2014.
 Find more information on LibreOffice 4.2 & 4.3 release dates on the official release plan.

 The desktop-integration package is not mandatory, but provides menu shortcuts for LibreOffice.
 If you don't install desktop-integration, you can launch LibO with the following command:

-If you're installing a development release (Beta), you can launch it with the following command:
+If you're installing a development release (Beta) of LO 4.3, you can launch it with the following command: